Skip to content

 How to check via Command Prompt

-Power users can check their status using the terminal.
+If you’re comfortable with advanced tools, you can check your status using the terminal (also known as Command Prompt).
 Press the Windows key, type cmd, and press Enter.

 net user genericuser